Data protection

 Instagram and Facebook also process data in the USA, among other places.
 We would like to point out that, in the opinion of the European Court of Justice

-there is currently no adequate level of protection for data transfers to the USA.
-This may entail various risks for the legality and compliance of the
+, there is currently no adequate level of protection for data transfers to the USA.
+This may entail various risks for the legality and

 security of data processing.